Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     * In "where is the source code", enter in the repo directory (example: D:/obs).
     * In "where to build the binaries", enter the repo directory path with the 'build' subdirectory (example: D:/obs/build).

   * Set the following variables.
-You can set them in cmake-gui, or you can set them as Windows Environment Variables to persist across configurations.
+You can set them in cmake-gui by clicking the "Add Entry" button, or you can specify them when invoking the [cmake executable](https://cmake.org/cmake/help/v3.16/manual/cmake.1.html) via command-line with the `-DName=Value` syntax.
+Some variables may be able to be set as Windows Environment Variables to persist across configurations.
     * **Required**
       * `DepsPath`